 This parable is an interesting example for parable study since it is often dismissed as a creation of the later church to explain the long-delay of the return of the Lord.
 The parable is an allegory created by Matthew to explain why Jesus did not return as quickly as anticipated.
 For example, Eta Linnemann said that this parable “is certainly a creation of the early Church.
 A Christian prophet or teacher unknown to us uttered it in the name and spirit of Jesus.”
 (Parables, 126).

-I would rather read this parable in the context of the other parables in Matthew 24-25, as well as the whole of Jesus’ teaching in the Temple his final week.
+I suggest this parable should be read in the context of the other parables in Matthew 24-25, as well as the whole of Jesus’ teaching in the Temple his final week.
 The parable was intended to use common typology for Israel’s relationship with God found in the Hebrew Bible.
 For example, the relationship of God and Israel is pictured in the Old Testament as a marital relationship (Isa 54:4-6, 62:4-5, Ezek 16, Hosea).

 If we follow Blomberg’s method for interpreting parables, then the bridegroom is the central character, the two sets of bridesmaids are the contrasting characters.
 This would imply strongly that the bridegroom is God / Jesus, since in most of these sorts of parables God is in that central position.
 The ten virgins or bridesmaids would then refer to the followers of Jesus who are waiting for his return.
 Five are prepared for a long interim, the other five are not.